uzh/z-pool-tool/doc/ARCHITECTURE.md

 They are the end users of the system.

 # Quality Attributes
-This section summarizes the key quality attributes & the non-functional requirements.
+This section summarizes the key quality attributes that represent the non-functional requirements.

 ### Performance (e.g. latency and throughput)
 * When 1000 subjects sign up for an experiment at the same time after being invited, 99th percentile response time is under 500ms
 * When interacting with the system as admin, the 99th percentile response time is under 1 second

 ### Scalability (e.g. data and traffic volumes)
-* With increasing traffic, the number of queue workers and HTTP workers can be increased
+* With increasing traffic, the number of queue workers and HTTP workers can be increased independently
 * With increasing traffic, the application can be running on multiple physical hosts behind a load balancer since the processes are stateless

 ### Availability (e.g. uptime, downtime, scheduled maintenance, 24x7, 99.9%, etc)
 * Scheduled maintance should notify users
-- TODO What do we want to define for the system?
-Best-effort up-time? [steering committee]
+- TODO [steering committee] What do we want to define for the system?
+Best-effort up-time?

 ### Authentication
 - The default way of authentication is by providing an email address and a password